axelvyrn/chrono-analysis/chronophysics_theory.md

 Time is not a construct of human thought alone; it is an existential property of the universe, a very funamental form of matter.

-> "Even if all clocks stop, the river flows."

 ---

 ## 2. Is Time Visible?
 Then What *Is* It?